dreboa80/dreboa80/readme.md

 - Minimal data exposure by default

 ## Current work:
-- CipherMatch — The social WiFi layer for physical spaces.
+- Cipher — The Community AI Operator helping venues & events grow the value of each visitor.

 ## Notes
 I keep most implementation repos private by design.